Skip to content

 Featured Early College Student: Ethan Kershaw

-EthanEthan Kershaw took his first classes at Truman State University while he was attending Smithville High School in Smithville, Missouri.
+Ethan Kershaw took his first classes at Truman State University while he was attending high school in Smithville, Missouri.

-Ethan recognized the value of having these early experiences while he could, noting, “I took almost every college course available to me in high school, and I am glad I did because the classes are a lot cheaper then, and I brought in a lot of credits which allow me to focus on my major-specific classes.”
+Recognizing the value of having these early experiences, Ethan took almost every college course available to him in high school.
+“I’m glad I did because the classes are a lot cheaper then, and I brought in a lot of credits which allowed me to focus on my major-specific classes.”

+While some students worry about the workload of taking college classes while in high school, Ethan discovered it had several advantages.
+“I improved my ability to manage my time, and I got a taste of what taking a college-level class is like,” says Ethan.
 “It was also one of my first experiences with a high-level online learning system and made the transition to classes in college with online components easier.”

 Whether you ultimately wish to attend Truman, or just want to take some high-quality courses in preparation for college somewhere else, numerous opportunities are available through the Early College Program.